narknon/PhoenixUProj/README.md

 I highly recommend following option 2, as you can update with the click of a button and updates will only download changed files.

+### For Audio Modding switch the the "AudioBranch" branch of this repo and follow the readme from there.

 ## Prerequisites